yamikaratna/Business-Summary/README.md

 Dennison Crosswaite achieved the highest sales figures, followed by Brien Boise and Kaine Padly.

 The top 10 salespeople contributed significantly to overall revenue.
+# Files in this Repository
+Tableau_visualization1.jpg – Image of the Tableau dashboard.

+tabealu_project_1.xlsx – The dataset used for analysis.